The heritage City Circle Tram is a free public transport tram service provided by the City of Melbourne.

 One exciting aspect of the journey is the Circle Tram travels through the developing Docklands Waterfront Precinct an exciting, modern and growing area.

 In this bustling and exciting area you can indulge in some of Melbourne's finest cuisine, sit with a delicious coffee and watch the passing traffic or take advantage of the terrific prices and shop till you drop.

 You are able to ride the Heritage Tram either clockwise in an easterly direction or anticlockwise in a westerly direction.
 The trams run every 12--15 minutes and the full loop journey can take up to 50 minutes.

-For a map of the whole route and particulars of public transport links/timetables just click here .......
+For a map of the whole route and particulars of public transport links/timetables just click here ...
+Inner City Circle Tram

 The great thing about the City Circle Tram loop is that you are able to get on or off at any of the stops along the way that may interest you.
 Because the Route is quite extensive I have divided it into two distinct sections and you can find these here in the website.

 The West Loop will deal with the city attractions that you will find travelling along the west side route from Flinders Street Station to The Queen Victoria Market.

-The East Loop discusses the great city attractions that you will find beginning at The Old Melbourne Gaol and ending back at Flinders Street Station
+The East Loop discusses the great city attractions that you will find beginning at The Old Melbourne Gaol and ending back at Flinders Street Station.

-Each Attraction or stop off point along the Tram loop is unique in itself, this is truly a great way to travel around the city at your leisure any day of the week.
+Each Attraction or stop off point along the tram loop is unique in itself, this is truly a great way to travel around the city at your leisure any day of the week.